Step-by-Step: Build Your Own ‘UnLiving Portrait’ Gallery

 • Speakers (if your monitor does not have built-in speakers)

-Additionally, this project will use the AtmosFX Media Player with motion sensor and UnLiving Portraits.
+Additionally, this project will use the Sprite Motion Sensor Media Player and UnLiving Portraits Decoration Collection.

 Step 1: Measure your monitor

 Be sure to measure the length on the inside of the bezel, or else the frame you’ll be making will be too big.
-My monitor measured 13.5” x 24.5”.
+My monitor measured 13.5” by 24.5”.

 Because I knew the general dimensions of my monitor, I precut the moulding boards at the store.
 This ensured I didn’t pay extra for more length than I needed.
 I was very liberal with my estimate so I wouldn’t have to do any extra math to figure out OD to ID (outer dimensions to inner dimensions).
 Simply put, I marked the middle of the board, divided each length by 2 (so for the 13.5” sides I would count out 6.75” from center) and market the ends.